 Students must meet the upgrading times and regulations of their primary institution.
-If there are any delays to upgrading, please make the MRC LID Manager aware of the reasons for the delay and the revised anticipated upgrading timeline.
-This must be done at the time these are agreed.
+If there are any delays to upgrading, these should be managed within a student's primary institution's research degree student regulations.
+Please make the MRC LID Manager aware of the reasons for the delay and the revised anticipated upgrading timeline.
+This must be done at the time any extensions are considered and confirmed/agreed.